Only 20% of SaaS companies will celebrate their fifth anniversary. A clear B2B SaaS marketing strategy can help you get there.

 As a SaaS brand, you probably don’t have a physical storefront, so your website needs to be in tip-top shape if you want any hope of pulling in customers.
 But simply having a website isn’t enough when you’re one of 30,000 SaaS companies.
 You need a website that looks great, is easy to use, and is easy for search engines to find.

-Before implementing any other strategies on this list, develop a well-designed website.
+Before implementing any other strategies on this list, develop a well-designed website with on-page SEO optimization.
 If you take the time to set up a website with good structural bones, it’s easier to expand and improve it as you grow.

 Reach out to learn how Siege Media can help design your blog or learning center with SEO (and your brand) in mind.